What is Vitamin B12?

 Vitamin B12 keeps the heart healthy by reducing homocysteine.
 Homocysteine is normally a harmless amino acid byproduct.
 However, when homocysteine builds up in the body without being properly metabolized, it plays the part of a toxin.
 It then starts to wreak havoc in the form of inflammation, harming the cardiovascular system.
 This condition is called hyperhomocysteinemia.

 So, who is at risk of contracting hyperhomocysteinemia?
 This involves many factors, including:

 - Insufficient amounts of vitamin B12, folate, magnesium and other B vitamins

 - Age-related factors

 - Coffee drinking

 - Alcohol consumption

 - Prescription drug use of cholestyramine, colestipol, fenofibrate, levodopa, metformin, methotrexate, niacin, nitrous oxide, pemetrexed, phenytoin and sulfasalazine

 - A high-methionine diet

 Supplements of vitamin B12, B9 and B6 can all manage symptoms of hyperhomocysteinemia.
-A patient with hyperhomocysteinemia typically increases intake of foods loaded with vitamin B12 and other B vitamins.
-When a person’s absorbed intake of vitamin B12 is normal, homocysteine levels are, too (x, x).
+A patient with hyperhomocysteinemia typically increases intake of foods loaded with the vitamin and other B vitamins.
+When a person’s absorbed intake of the vitamin is normal, homocysteine levels are, too (x, x).